 configure script, before any feature-test procedures.

-(If you call cf-init-gauche-extension
+(If you call cf-init-gauche-extension, cf-init is called

 from it.)